Kowal Sentry Integration for Magento 2

 - supports configuration from the admin panel,

-- works across local, dev, staging, and production environments,
+- works in local, dev, staging, and production environments,

 - supports multistore,

-- allows independent control of backend and frontend monitoring,
+- lets you control the backend and frontend independently,

-- supports release strategy and source map readiness.
+- supports release strategy and preparation for source maps.

-This matters for teams that need a solution suitable for real production deployment, not only developer testing.
+This is important for teams looking for a solution suitable for a real implementation, not only for developer testing.

 Error Monitoring for Magento 2